Jim Marshall (defensive end): Legacy and Hall of Fame case

 Marshall was a two-time Pro Bowl and three-time second-team All-Pro selection.
 His No. 70 was retired by the Vikings and he was inducted into their Ring of Honor.
 In 2004, Marshall was named to the Professional Football Researchers Association Hall of Very Good in the association's second HOVG class.
-Marshall was a finalist for the Pro Football Hall of Fame in 2004, but was not elected.
-In 2008, NFL Network named Marshall the second-best player not in the Hall of Fame on their NFL Top 10 program, behind only Green Bay Packers offensive lineman Jerry Kramer; Kramer would be inducted into the Hall of Fame in 2018.
-In 2023 and 2024, Marshall was listed as a semifinalist for the senior nominees, but failed to advance to the final 12.
+Marshall was a finalist for the Pro Football Hall of Fame in 2004 but was not elected.
+In 2008, NFL Network named Marshall the second-best player not in the Hall of Fame on their NFL Top 10 program, behind only Green Bay Packers offensive lineman Jerry Kramer.
+Kramer would be inducted into the Hall of Fame in 2018.
+In 2023 and 2024, Marshall was listed as a semifinalist for the senior nominees but failed to advance to the final 12.

 Additionally, despite his 2 Pro Bowl appearances and 3 2nd team All-Pro selections, Marshall accumulated more sacks than: Pro Bowl defensive ends in 12 seasons; 1st team All-Pro defensive ends in 5 seasons; 2nd team All-Pro defensive ends in 6 seasons.
 He also out sacked defensive ends named to the rival American Football League All-Pro and Pro Bowl teams in each of the 10 seasons the league existed.

-Marshall was a Viking team captain 14 times which remains a Vikings record.
-In 2024 the Vikings honored the achievement with the Jim Marshall Vikings Captains Legacy wall at TCO Performance Center.
+Marshall was a Viking team captain 14 times which remains a team record.
+In 2024, the Vikings honored this achievement with the Jim Marshall Vikings Captains Legacy wall at TCO Performance Center.